Ingredients to Avoid at Home | Everlasting Organics

 Glass cleaners, multi-surface sprays, floor cleaners, and oven cleaners

-Never mix ammonia with bleach — the resulting chloramine gas is toxic and can cause serious respiratory damage.
+Never mix ammonia with bleach — the resulting chloramine gas is toxic and can cause serious, rapid-onset respiratory damage even with brief exposure.

 Chlorine Bleach (Sodium Hypochlorite) Respiratory Hazard

-While effective at disinfecting, chlorine bleach releases fumes that irritate the lungs, eyes, and skin.
-It can react with other household chemicals to produce toxic gases (chlorine gas when mixed with acids, chloramine when mixed with ammonia).
-Residue on surfaces can also be absorbed through skin contact.
+While effective at disinfecting, chlorine bleach releases fumes that irritate the lungs, eyes, and skin on contact.
+It reacts with other common household chemicals to produce toxic gases — chlorine gas when mixed with acids like vinegar, and chloramine when mixed with ammonia.
+Residue left on surfaces can be absorbed through skin contact.
+Repeated inhalation exposure is linked to worsening asthma and chronic respiratory irritation.

 May Appear As